carbonsoda/scribbler/README.md

 # Scribbler

-*Note: This project is still in very early phase, please checkout the [overview](docs/overview.md) for more details*
+*Note: This project is still in very early phase, please check out the [overview](docs/overview.md) for more details*

 ## Contents